sagebei/cdl/README.md

 Please cite our paper that introduced CDL library if you use it in a scientific publication.

+## List of publications using CDL

+- Zhou, Bei, and Søren Riis.
+"New Record-Breaking Condorcet Domains on 10 and 11 Alternatives." arXiv preprint arXiv:2303.06524 (2023).

 ## Our Team
 CDL is developed and maintained by Bei Zhou and Dr Soren Riis in Theory Group and Game AI group at Queen Mary University of London.